gcallah/work/chaps/intro.md

+## Adam Smith (1723-1790)

+Adam Smith was a Scottish thinker, professor of Moral Philosophy at the University of Glasgow, a custom officer, and generally considered the father of economics because of his *An Inquiry into the Nature and Causes of the Wealth of Nations*.

+After the invisible hand, the division of labor is probably the most common idea associated with Adam Smith.
+Both concepts have been used and abused in many different forms.
+According to Paganelli, Smith thought the division of labor to be of crucial importance for creating a prosperous and happy society.

 ## Hegel

 Hegel's daunting complexity and abstraction can obscure that labor -- engagement with the physical, material world -- plays a